 The most common reason is low humidity…

 Humidity Lower than 30% Causes the Leaf Tips to Turn Brown

 Spider plants are native to climates with high humidity of around 30%.
 The humidity indoors is often as low as 10% and it can fluctuate significantly due to:

 - Indoor heating which saps moisture from the air.

 - Open windows or draughty areas of the house.

-It is this discrepancy between the preferred level humidity and indoor humidity saps moisture from the leaves at a faster rate then the roots can draw up moisture causing the leaf tips to turn brown and crispy.
+It is this discrepancy between the preferred level of humidity and indoor humidity that saps moisture from the leaves at a faster rate than the roots can draw up moisture causing the leaf tips to turn brown and crispy.

-Brown leaf tips due to low humidity is not a serious threat to the spider plant and can be addressed with a few simple environmental changes.
+Brown leaf tips due to low humidity are not a serious threat to the spider plant and can be addressed with a few simple environmental changes.

 How to Save it…